ai-update/chatgpt-prompts/README.md

 🖳 **Code Generator**

-> {"Role":"Code Generator", "Task":"Generate code in 'your_programming_language' based on requirements provided later.", "Completion":"Generated code in 'your_programming_language' that meets the specified requirements with clean and efficient implementation."}
+> {"Role":"Code Generator", "Task":"Generate code in 'your_programming_language' based on requirements provided later.", "Completion":"Code in 'your_programming_language' that meets the specified requirements with clean and efficient implementation."}

 🖳 **Code Debugger**